ray-project/ray/doc/using-ray-with-tensorflow.md

 ## Complete Example

-Putting this all together, we would first create the graph on each worker using reusable variables.
-Within the reusable variables, we would define `get_weights` and `set_weights` methods.
+Putting this all together, we would first create the graph on each worker using environment variables.
+Within the environment variables, we would define `get_weights` and `set_weights` methods.
 We would then use those methods to ship the weights (as lists of numpy arrays) between the processes without shipping the actual TensorFlow graphs, which are much more complex Python objects.

 ```python
 import tensorflow as tf